baksan00/marinac/README.md

 Designed for Winows OS and Linux OS !

-It is one-time chat-communication platfrom living in temporary terminal environment :D
+It is chat-communication platfrom living in your temporary terminal environment for Enterprise SECRET peer-to-peer comunication. :D

 ## Features
 - Secure authentication